sabry134/Checker-Workshop/Checker_Workshop.md

 # Python app Checker

 Welcome to our Workshop!
-Your goal will be to create an applicati
+Your goal will be to create an application that will take a screenshot of your pc every 30 seconds when a button called "Start" is pressed.
+When the button "Stop" is pressed, the application stops taking screenshots but does not close the application.

 # Getting started

-* Click on this link: https://discord.com/developers/applications (login if necessary)
-* Click on "Applications"
-* Click on "New Application"
-* Choose a bot name
-* Click on "Bot"
+* Clone this repsitory: git@github.com:sabry134/Checker.git
-* Click on "Add Bot"
+*